shivamag00/MS-DOS/Intro.md

 3. A transient module

 ### Resident Portion
 The resident portion is loaded in lower memory, above the DOS kernel and its buffers and tables.
 It contains the routines to process Ctrl-C and Ctrl-Break, critical errors, and the termination (final exit) of other transient programs.
 This part of COMMAND.COM issues error messages and is responsible for the familiar prompt.
 The resident portion also contains the code required to reload the transient portion of COMMAND.COM when necessary.

+### Initialization section
+The initialization section of COMMAND.COM is loaded above the resident portion when the system is started.
+It processes the AUTOEXEC.BAT batch file (the user's list of commands to execute at system startup), if one is present, and is then discarded.

+### Transient Module
+The transient portion of COMMAND.COM is loaded at the high end of memory, and its memory can also be used for other purposes by application programs.
+The transient module issues the user prompt, reads the commands from the keyboard or batch file, and causes them to be executed.
+When an application program terminates, the resident portion of COMMAND.COM does a checksum of the transient module to determine whether it has been destroyed and fetches a fresh copy from the disk if necessary.